Ali A:yé Lígang: Celebration and activities

-In this festival, young people of the community in particular participate "Gumraag Soman" and dance to the tune of folk songs and melodious "oi: nitom".
+In this festival, young people of the community in particular participate Gumraag Soman and dance to the tune of folk songs and melodious Oi Nitom.
 The first day of the festival is marked by the ceremonial start of paddy sowing and throughout the festival many others activities such as ploughing and tree cutting are forbidden.

 Feast

-The last day of festival called as "Lilen" is observed with a grand community feast.

-During this festival, Misings indulge in great banquet with Po:ro Apong or Nogin Apong (homemade Rice wine) with various dishes, especially made with pork meat.
-"Purang Apin" (packed boiled rice) is cooked in water with special leaves.
-This is a special dish prepared by Misings which is cooked only during Ali A:yé lígang.
+The last day of festival called as Lilen is observed with a grand community feast.
+During this festival, Misings indulge in great banquet with Po:ro Apong or Nogin Apong (homemade Rice beer) with various dishes, especially made with pork meat.
+Purang apin (packed boiled rice) a traditionally prepared dish is served during Ali A:yé Lígang.

 Songs & music

-The songs of Ali A:yé lígang do not remain restricted to the songs of youth alone.
+The songs of Ali A:yé Lígang do not remain restricted to the songs of youth alone.
 The subjects and themes of the songs are varied.
 They include the life of a man, his sufferings in this life and his death.
 Apart from them, the songs describe the matters of individual love and affection including joy and pain.
 Mainly the songs of the festival speak of the various experiences of the Misings in their day-to-day life.
 The Music composed for these festivals consists of instruments like the dhul, taal, gong and gungang (gagana).